 Hive Supply Deliveries

 The Hive Supply will now be making deliveries of food items to students in need who are not able to visit campus.
 Deliveries will be available every-other Monday, starting February 15th and will continue throughout the semester.
 Deliveries will be made on Mondays from 10:00am to 4:00pm and dropped off at the door or entrance to an apartment complex.
 Students will be notified when their delivery is dropped off.
 We are currently making deliveries within the Rochester city limits.
 If you do not live in Rochester please e-mail Kodi Hoscheit at email@example.com for assistance with a delivery.
-You can request a Hive Supply delivery here please make your request by 4:30pm on Friday.
+Request a Hive Supply delivery by 4:30pm on Friday.

 Channel One Regional Food Bank

 As of Monday, March 23, the Channel One Food Shelf is open for drive-up/curb-side registration and pick up ONLY.
 Hours remain the same, 8 am to 6 pm Monday through Thursday, and 8 am to noon Friday.
 The Salvation Army is also distributing boxes at their downtown location.